liyan2015/P3Forecast/README.md

 # $P^3Forecast$
 <!-- start intro -->

-This repository provides the implementation of the paper ["P3Forecast: Personalized Privacy-Preserving Cloud Workload Prediction based on Federated Generative Adversarial Networks"](https://), which is forthcoming in the Proceedings of the IEEE International Parallel and Distributed Processing Symposium (IPDPS 2025).
+This repository provides the implementation of the paper ["P3Forecast: Personalized Privacy-Preserving Cloud Workload Prediction based on Federated Generative Adversarial Networks"](https://liyan2015.github.io/papers/conference/ipdps_yu_25.pdf), which is published in the Proceedings of the IEEE International Parallel and Distributed Processing Symposium (IPDPS 2025).
 In this paper, we propose $P^{3}Forecast$, a
 $\underline{\textbf{P}}ersonalized$ $\underline{\textbf{P}}rivacy-\underline{\textbf{P}}reserving$ cloud workload prediction framework based on Federated Generative Adversarial Networks (GANs), which allows cloud providers with Non-IID workload data to collaboratively train workload prediction models as preferred while protecting privacy.
 Compared with the state-of-the-art, our framwork improves workload prediction accuracy by 19.5\%-46.7\% in average over all cloud providers, while ensuring the fastest convergence in Federated GAN training.